aws-controllers-k8s/community/docs/content/docs/tutorials/lambda-oci-example.md

 CMD [ "app.handler" ]
 EOF
 ```
-Install dependencies and build a Docker image called hello-world.
+Build the Docker image in your local environment.
+You will need to install dependencies using `npm`:

 ```shell
 npm init -y